Hiring an apprentice can help you grow your business, pass on your skills and build a reliable workforce for the future.

 UK-wide support schemes

-The Shared Apprenticeship Scheme allows employers to take on an apprentice for a short duration with no commitment to employ the apprentice at the end.
-There are currently 10 schemes running across Great Britain.
-The scheme is supported by CITB, which is investing £1million into the scheme.
+Shared Apprenticeship Services operates in England and Wales and allows employers to take on an apprentice for a short duration with no commitment to completing the full program.
+The service is supported by CITB, which is investing £1million into it.

 England